Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-3-input.md

     // ... other code ...
     ```

-01. In the `RootScreen` constructor, create the object to represent the player
+01. In the `RootScreen` constructor, create the object to represent the player:

     ```csharp
     public RootScreen()